Quick Answer

 Lightspark offers a global payments infrastructure built on Bitcoin for instant, low-cost money movement.
 Its core products, Lightspark Connect and Grid Switch, address key cross-border payment pain points.
 Connect allows businesses to easily access the Lightning Network by managing technical complexities like liquidity and routing.
 Grid Switch bridges domestic real-time payment systems across countries, using the Lightning Network for settlement.
 This provides a fast, open alternative to traditional financial systems.

 For regulated institutions, Lightspark provides tools designed to facilitate compliance.
 The platform offers features like audit-ready reporting and flexible key management, helping businesses meet their record-keeping and security obligations.
 With built-in compliance features like OFAC screening, the infrastructure assists companies in adhering to stringent financial regulations.
-This allows businesses to leverage crypto for payments while managing their own compliance responsibilities in a fragmented legal environment.
+This allows businesses to leverage crypto for payments while managing their own compliance responsibilities in a rapidly evolving legal environment.

 To learn more about Lightspark’s solutions for instant, compliant cross-border payments, visit their website.